Get started with Docker for MacEstimated reading time: 18 minutes

 You can also have this directory structure, as long as the CA certificate is also in your keychain.

 /Users/<user>/.docker/certs.d/ └── <MyRegistry>:<Port> ├── client.cert └── client.key

 To learn more about how to install a CA root certificate for the registry and how to set the client TLS certificate for verification, see Verify repository client with certificates in the Docker Engine topics.

-To activate bash completion, these files need to be copied or symlinked to your
+To activate completion for Docker commands, these files need to be copied or

 ln -s /Applications/Docker.app/Contents/Resources/etc/docker.bash-completion /usr/local/etc/bash_completion.d/docker ln -s /Applications/Docker.app/Contents/Resources/etc/docker-machine.bash-completion /usr/local/etc/bash_completion.d/docker-machine ln -s /Applications/Docker.app/Contents/Resources/etc/docker-compose.bash-completion /usr/local/etc/bash_completion.d/docker-compose